chef-boneyard/push-jobs-cookbook/README.md

 # Requirements

-Requires Opscode Hosted Chef or Opscode Private Chef with the Push Jobs feature.
+Requires Opscode Enterprise Chef with the Push
+Jobs feature.

 * Chef: 11.4.0 or higher